gcampbell-msft/gcampbell-msft.github.io/posts/smart_home_custom_garage_door.md

 As discussed above, to simulate a button press, we need to close the circuit between two specific screws on the garage door for a short amount of time to open/close the garage door.
 To do this, we can use a [relay](https://www.amazon.com/dp/B07XGZSYJV?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_1)!
 By sending a digital signal to the relay, it will close the circuit of the input wires.
 We can wire the garage door screws to the relay and control it via our software!

-> One important thing to remember is the voltage input that is needed for the switch.
+> One important thing to remember is what voltage input is needed for the switch.
 One mistake I made here was accidentally buying switches that needed 5V, while the NodeMCU didn't have a 5V pin output!
 I had to eventually realize this and switch to the smaller 3v3 relays that would still work for the garage.

 ### Designing the system